Chromatic splitting for the $K(2)$-local sphere at $p=2$: The decomposition of

-Recall from \fullref{rem:warningcopy} that even though $V(0)$ is not a ring spectrum, we often describe the $E_2$-term of a spectral sequences for the homotopy of a localization of $V(0)$ as a ring.
+Recall from \Cref{rem:warningcopy} that even though $V(0)$ is not a ring spectrum, we often describe the $E_2$-term of a spectral sequences for the homotopy of a localization of $V(0)$ as a ring.
+Again, the $E_2$-terms are the underlying graded abelian groups of the rings we write down and the spectral sequences are not multiplicative.

 The following result from \cite{Paper2} is the key to all computations.
-The cohomology classes $\myoneb=\myoneb_2$ and $e$ appeared in \fullref{cor:cohS21at2}.
+The cohomology classes $\myoneb=\myoneb_2$ and $e$ appeared in \Cref{cor:cohS21at2}.

-\begin{thm} The localized cohomology group $v_1^{-1} H^\ast(\SS_2^1,E_\ast V(0))$ is free on six generators over the subring $\FF_4[v_1^{\pm 1},\eta]$.
+\begin{thm} The localized cohomology group $v_1^{-1} H_c^\ast(\SS_2^1,E_\ast V(0))$ is free on six generators over the subring $\FF_4[v_1^{\pm 1},\eta]$.
 Specifically, in the algebraic duality resolution spectral sequence

 there are permanent cycles \begin{enumerate}

 \item $\la_0$ of degree $(p,q,t)=(0,0,0)$ detecting the unit;

 \item $\lb_0$ of degree $(p,q,t)=(1,0,0)$ detecting $\myoneb$;